WHAT TO EXPECT

 Channels

 The Channels view organizes channels into a similar list for the Topology table.
 However, one big difference is that the number of streams associated with a single channel is also displayed.
 The table will list those streams in a tree view, displaying how they progress through the various cloudSwXtch components.
-In the example below, the UHD_west channel has been expanded, revealing the JPEG XS UHD stream with a topology graph view of data flow.
+In the example below, the P1 channel has been expanded, revealing the stream called H.264_Stream with a topology graph view of data flow.
+Note that, for example, the cloudSwXtch is listed 4 times, but it is only one cloudSwXtch; it is in the flow, receiving and sending different streams 4 times.
+You can also easily see the change in the stream via the color assigned to the multicast group.

 In the Channels view example above, the cloudSwXtch node repeats.
 This does not mean that multiple cloudSwXtches are being used but rather the stream is flowing back and forth to the same cloudSwXtch.